 The Johns Hopkins interventional radiology physicians play a critical role as part of the Cancer Center team.
-We provide a level of expertise in oncologic radiologic services that is unparalleled in the state help making Johns Hopkins Hospital Ranked #1 in Maryland by US News and World Report.
 Ours is a rapidly evolving field where innovative techniques for both diagnosing and treating cancer are now available resulting in prolonged quality survival for patients with cancer.

 Interventional oncology, practiced by interventional radiologists, is one of four parts of a multidisciplinary team approach in the treatment of cancer and cancer related disorders.
 The others include medical oncology, surgical oncology and radiation oncology.

 Interventional oncology procedures provide minimally invasive, targeted treatment of cancer.
 Image guidance is used in combination with the most current innovations available to treat cancerous tumors while minimizing possible injury to other body organs.
 Most patients having these procedures are outpatients or require a one night stay in the hospital.